-HMAS Cairns employs 900 naval and civilian personnel, is the homeport for fourteen naval vessels and has a geographic boundary which extends from Rockhampton to Thursday Island.
-Its primary responsibility is to provide maintenance, logistic and administrative support for Cairns based units and provide refit and training support for neighbouring Pacific Island nations (Pacific Class Patrol Boats).
+HMAS Cairns employs 900 naval and civilian personnel.
+It is the homeport for fourteen naval vessels and has a geographic boundary which extends from Rockhampton to Thursday Island.
+Its primary responsibility is to provide maintenance, logistical and administrative support for Cairns based units and provide refit and training support for neighbouring Pacific Island nations (Pacific Class Patrol Boats).

-Additional investment in port infrastructure would provide long-term sustained growth for the Royal Australian Navy and is a strategic investment in the regional economy as well as Northern Australia.
-It has been calculated that for every dollar spent on defence in Cairns, the multiplier effect equates to over $5 in other sectors of the economy.
+It has been calculated that for every dollar spent on Defence in Cairns, the multiplier effect equates to over $5 in other sectors of the economy.
 Defence investment of $420M would have an impact of over $2B on the regional economy – a strategic investment in both the regional economy as well as Northern Australia.

-The rationales for basing Offshore Patrol Vessels (OPV) at the HMAS Cairns Base are as follows:
+The rationales for basing OPVs at HMAS Cairns are as follows:

-- recruitment and retention of personnel is understood to be a key issue for defence.
-This region boasts one of the highest retention rates in the ADF due to the lower costs of living and a lifestyle conducive to defence force families;
+- Recruitment and retention of personnel is understood to be a key issue for Defence.
+This region boasts one of the highest retention rates in the Australian Defence Force (ADF) due to the lower costs of living and a lifestyle conducive to Defence Force families.

-- this region has demonstrated that it is “defence friendly” and is willing to work in partnership with the ADF to maintain, develop and grow its presence and capability in this region;
+- This region is “Defence friendly” and is willing to work in partnership with the ADF to maintain, develop and grow its presence and capability in this region.

-- this region has the largest marine services industry in Northern Australia and could be strategically supported to further develop its capacity to support and sustain the OPVs; and
+- Tropical North Queensland has the largest marine services industry in Northern Australia and could be strategically supported to further develop its capacity to support and sustain the OPVs.

 PROJECT COSTS AND TIMELINES

-HMAS Cairns is located within the Cairns Marine Precinct.
+HMAS Cairns – Draper St, Portsmith (within the Cairns Marine Precinct).

-That Defence brings forward the second stage of its $300M pledge in HMAS Cairns to allow for a $420M spend in the decade to 2026 and delivers on its commitment to allocate at least four Offshore Patrol Vessels (OPV) home based in Cairns.
+That the Department of Defence brings forward the second stage of its $300M pledge in HMAS Cairns to allow for a $420M spend in the decade to 2026 and delivers on its commitment to allocate at least four Offshore Patrol Vessels (OPVs) to be home based in Cairns.